-There has been a total of five face-to-face Partnership meetings, as well as a number of virtual meetings among the specific Working Groups.
-Much work has been done in these meetings, which has ultimately led to the production of this draft Action Plan.
-The face-to-face meetings have taken place in 5 different Member States, each hosted by a member of the Partnership.
-These meetings have not only provided opportunities to personally meet and develop the Actions, but they have also allowed visits to renewable energy research centres and urban sustainable energy schemes existing in the given host municipality.
-The meetings of the Partnership were as follows:
+There has been a total of 5 face-to-face Partnership meetings, as well as numerous more Partnership teleconferences and virtual meetings within the specific Working Groups.
+These have been highly constructive and have ultimately led to the completion of this Action Plan.
+Specifically, the face-to-face meetings have taken place in five different Member States, each hosted by a different member of the Partnership.
+These meetings have not only allowed for close co-operation to develop the Actions, but they have also provided opportunities for visits and insights into locally based renewable energy research centres and urban sustainable energy projects.
+The locations of the face-to-face meetings of the Partnership were as follows: